kdeldycke/awesome-engineering-team-management/README.md

 * [levels.fyi](https://www.levels.fyi) - Compares salary range and compensation charts across big tech companies.
 * [L8-L10 salaries at AWS](https://news.ycombinator.com/item?id=21823987).
 * `Never accept a lower salary in exchange for equity.` ([source](https://news.ycombinator.com/item?id=21868845))
+* [Incentive Pay Considered Harmful](https://www.joelonsoftware.com/2000/04/03/incentive-pay-considered-harmful/) - `Incentives (or bribes) simply can’t work in the workplace`. `Most software managers have no choice but to go along with performance review systems that are already in place.
+If you’re in this position, the only way to prevent teamicide is to simply give everyone on your team a gushing review`.

 ## Politics